skijit/notes/programming/aws/developer-cert-notes.md

     - Upgrade policies
     - Deletion Protection
   - You can create any number of alarm types as well
+- **RedShift**: Datawarehouse & Data Lake
+  - Fully managed
+  - Petabyte scale
+  - Has Nodes in a cluster
+  - Each cluster runs a RedShift engine and has one or more databases
+  - **Value proposition**: 10x faster than other DB tech
+  - Can cost 1/10 the cost of on-prem datawarehouses
+- **Elasticache**
+  - In-memory clone of memcached or redis
+  - Fully-managed & scaleable

 ## KMS
 - Key mgmnt store